 Heat treatment and testing results

-You must review the heat treatment and testing results to confirm the flange received the correct processing.
+Review heat treatment and test results to confirm the flange received the correct metallurgical condition for the ordered grade.

 | Heat Treatment Process | Effect on Performance |